Nowhere to Hide (1987 film): Plot

 When two newly delivered helicopters crash mysteriously, Marine officer Major Rob Cutter (Daniel Hugh Kelly) decides to conduct his own investigation, since the men killed in the helicopter crashes were members of his squadron.
 He later discovers that the newly delivered helicopters crashed because of a defective C-ring that broke due to having been made of a less expensive, and much weaker, alloy.
-Rob grounds all the newly delivered helicopters that have the faulty C-ring, and decides to go public with this, much to the objection of his friend and fellow marine Sergeant Mike Watson (Chuck Shamata), who reluctantly tells someone that he found the problem.
+Rob grounds all the newly delivered helicopters that have the faulty C-ring, and decides to go public with this, much to the objection of his friend and fellow marine Sergeant Mike Watson (Chuck Shamata), who reluctantly tells someone that Rob found the problem.

 At home, Rob is killed by two hitmen, one of them Marchais (Maury Chaykin), in front of Rob's son Johnny (Robin MacEachern).
 As Rob's wife Barbara (Amy Madigan), a former marine, was spotted by Marchais, she hides in the garage.
 She burns Marchais' face with a blowtorch as he and his partner get away.
 She then gets upstairs to find Rob dead and Johnny traumatized by his father's death, having become mute as a result of post traumatic stress disorder.
 Before Rob was killed, Johnny unintentionally hid the broken C-ring fragment in his transformer bot toy.

 Barbara is questioned by local police, and they find top-secret documents which the men who killed Rob planted in the vase in the main bedroom, framing him.
 The military takes over the investigation and Rob's commanding officer, General Clay Howard (John Colicos) bails Barbara out of the questioning.
 Rob's squadron gives her the American flag out of respect, since Rob didn't receive a military funeral, due to being investigated for having top-secret documents in his possession.

 Persistent journalist Mark Halstead (Clark Johnson), who has been investigating the helicopter crashes and suspects a cover-up, confronts Watson about the cover-up.
 Watson, guilt-ridden over having a hand in Rob's death, decides to talk to Halstead the next day about the cover-up.
 But he is watched by Marchais and his partner, who kill Watson by forcing his car to crash.
 Halstead comes to the cemetery where Rob is buried, and informs Barbara about Watson's death, and that there is a cover-up involving the helicopter crashes within Rob's death, the military, and the manufacturing company who delivered the choppers.
 Before he can go on further, Halstead is shot and killed by Marchais, and Barbara is framed for killing him.
 She is able to get away after a lengthy car chase.